 You’ll notice that when you book online and make your deposit, the Terms and Conditions will state that if your requested vehicle is unavailable, the rental company reserves the right to substitute for a similar or higher class vehicle.
 This is standard operating procedure when driving in Iceland as the car rental companies cannot guarantee a specific model when you make your booking.
 They’ll always do their best to accommodate your request, however.
 When that’s not possible, you’ll receive a car that is a similar make and model and may even get an upgrade, depending on availability.
 This is nothing to worry about, but it’s something to be aware of and to set your expectations accordingly.

-Renting a Standard vs Full Size Car in Iceland: What You Should Consider
+Renting a Standard vs Full Size Car in Iceland: Final Remarks

 At the end of the day, these labels can better help you understand the factors you should consider when renting standard sized cars or something larger.
 And remember that one rental company’s mid-size or standard vehicle might be another’s compact car.
 The size, weight, and dimensions of the different types of cars are open to interpretation as there is no universal standard.
 So whether you’re looking at an economy vs compact or a standard car vs. full size, keep this in mind.
 Many times the terms compact vs economy car are used interchangeably as are standard and intermediate-sized vehicles.
 The most important thing to know is how many travelers your rental can seat comfortably, how much room you have for luggage in the back, and whether or not your car or SUV is a 4x4, which makes it suitable for F-roads.